NickBrisebois/DiscordChatGPTBot/README.md

 Features:
   - Channel specific memory (hardcoded to 50 messages but easily changeable)
   - Can be DM'd for private conversation where you don't need to @ the bot
+  - Randomly replies to a message every once and a while (2% chance, modify in bot.py)